oxarbitrage/bitshares-es-wrapper/README.md

  ### get_account history

-Get all operations in history with pager, similar to bitshares node call.
+Get all operations in history with pager, similar to bitshares node call but with fullter features like search by date, filter by operation and others.
+Check the samples on how versatile the call can be.

  #### Samples: